Patient Workbook · Seizure Management

 Serum zinc

-Vitamin B12 (methylmalonic acid is more sensitive than serum B12 alone)
+Methylmalonic acid (more sensitive than serum B12 alone)

 25-OH Vitamin D (note: sunlight-derived and supplement-derived show the same level on this test; context matters)